 Transurethral resection of the prostate (TURP)

-Transurethral resection of the prostate (TURP) is a surgery used to treat urinary problems due to an enlarged prostate.
+Transurethral resection of the prostate (TURP) is a surgery used to treat urinary problems that are caused by an enlarged prostate.

-A combined visual and surgical instrument (resectoscope) is inserted through the tip of your penis and into the tube that carries urine from your bladder (urethra).
-The prostate surrounds the urethra.
-Using the resectoscope, your doctor trims away excess prostate tissue that's blocking urine flow.
+An instrument called a resectoscope is inserted through the tip of your penis and into the tube that carries urine from your bladder (urethra).
+The resectoscope helps your doctor see and trim away excess prostate tissue that's blocking urine flow.

 Why it's done